NickTomlin/quantum_otp_example/README.md

 # QuantumExample

 An example using [quantum](https://github.com/c-rack/quantum-elixir) in a simple OTP application.
+A companion to this [blog post](https://nick-tomlin.com/2018/02/26/cron-in-elixir-with-quantum/)

 ```
 mix deps.get